Hohlraum

-In radiation thermodynamics, a hohlraum (/de/; a non-specific German word for a "hollow space", "empty room", or "cavity") is a cavity whose walls are in radiative equilibrium with the radiant energy within the cavity.
-First proposed by Gustav Kirchhoff in 1860 and used in the study of black-body radiation (hohlraumstrahlung), this idealized cavity can be approximated in practice by a hollow container of any opaque material.
+In radiation thermodynamics, a Hohlraum (/de/; a non-specific German word for a "hollow space", "empty room", or "cavity") is a cavity whose walls are in radiative equilibrium with the radiant energy within the cavity.
+First proposed by Gustav Kirchhoff in 1860 and used in the study of black-body radiation (Hohlraumstrahlung), this idealized cavity can be approximated in practice by a hollow container of any opaque material.
 The radiation escaping through a small perforation in the wall of such a container will be a good approximation of black-body radiation at the temperature of the interior of the container.
-Indeed, a hohlraum can even be constructed from cardboard, as shown by Purcell's Black Body Box, a hohlraum demonstrator.
+Indeed, a Hohlraum can even be constructed from cardboard, as shown by Purcell's Black Body Box, a Hohlraum demonstrator.

-In spectroscopy, the Hohlraum effect occurs when an object achieves thermodynamic equilibrium with an enclosing hohlraum.
-As a consequence of Kirchhoff’s law, everything optically blends together and contrast between the walls and the object effectively disappears.
+In spectroscopy, the Hohlraum effect occurs when an object achieves thermodynamic equilibrium with an enclosing Hohlraum.
+As a consequence of Kirchhoff’s law, everything optically blends, and the contrast between the walls and the object effectively disappears.

 Applications

-Hohlraums are used in High Energy Density Physics (HEDP) and Inertial Confinement Fusion (ICF) experiments to convert laser energy to thermal x-rays for imploding capsules, heating targets, and generating thermal radiation waves.
-They may also be used in Nuclear Weapon designs.
+Hohlraums are used in high energy density physics (HEDP) and inertial confinement fusion (ICF) experiments to convert laser energy to thermal X-rays for imploding capsules, heating targets, and generating thermal radiation waves.
+They may also be used in nuclear weapon designs.